akiomiyao/ped/README.md

                                        |
                                        Chr11 80442977

 Short read sequence is aligned with reference sequence from both 5'- and 3'-ends.
-Positions indicated over and bellow of the alignment are first mismatched base, i.e., polymorphic edge.
+Positions indicated over and bellow of the alignment are first mismatched base, *i.e.,* polymorphic edge.
 The bidirectional alignment clearly indicates two bases (GT) deletion in the short read.
 The bidirectional can detect not only deletion but also SNP, insertion, inversion and translocation.

-### K-mer method
+### *K*-mer method

     Individual_A AAATGGTACATTTATATTAT
     Individual_B AAATGGTACATTTATATTAC

-All short reads from Individual_A and Individual_B are sliced to k-mer (e.g. k = 20) in each position.
-For example, the Individual_A has the k-mer sequence of AAATGGTACATTTATATTAT but does not have AAATGGTACATTTATATTAC.
+All short reads from Individual_A and Individual_B are sliced to *k*-mer (*e.g. k* = 20) in each position.
+For example, the Individual_A has the *k*-mer sequence of AAATGGTACATTTATATTAT but does not have AAATGGTACATTTATATTAC.
 On the other hand, the Individual_B has the AAATGGTACATTTATATTAC but does not have AAATGGTACATTTATATTAT.
-The last base of k-mer of Individual_A is T, and Individual_B is C. The last base of k-mers must be SNP or edge of insertion, deletion, inversion, translocation or copy number variation.
+The last base of k-mer of Individual_A is T, and Individual_B is C. The last base of *k*-mers must be SNP or edge of insertion, deletion, inversion, translocation or copy number variation.
 The k-mer method detects edges of polymorphism by difference of last base of k-mers.
 This method enables to detect polymorphisms by direct comparison of NGS data.

 ### Installation